xukai92/MLToolkit.jl/README.md

 # MLToolkit.jl

+WARNING: this is not a README!

+But if you are here ...

+You may be a Julia user.
+You may be a machine learning researcher.
-You may find some unpopular distributions or functions here.
+And you may find some unpopular distributions or functions.

 Good luck.